 J. Robert “J.R.”
 Harris has been exploring and backpacking long distances for more than 60 years, in some of the most remote and inhospitable wilderness areas in the world, unsupported and mostly alone.
 He has written numerous articles about his experiences, as well as a book entitled, Way Out There: Adventures of a Wilderness Trekker.
 J.R. is a respected speaker at schools, universities, and outdoors organizations such as the AMC, Sierra Club, ADK, Audubon Society, the Explorers Club, L.L.
 Bean, and REI.
 His objective is to share his experiences and motivate others to pursue a healthy outdoors lifestyle.
 His trail name is “School.”

-Harris is also an advocate for more diversity, equity, and inclusion (DEI) in the outdoors.
-He is on the Board of Directors of the 118-year-old Explorers Club, and he chairs the Club’s DEI Committee.
-J.R. believes DEI will increase the number of people who spend time in nature, and that by getting out there, they will learn to appreciate, and therefore protect our public lands and open spaces.
+Harris sits on the Board of Directors of the famed 118-year-old New York based Explorers Club, and advocates for increasing the number of people who spend time in nature, believing that by getting out there people will learn to appreciate, and therefore protect our public lands and open spaces.

 When not in the wilderness, Harris is the founder and president of JRH Marketing Services.
 Established in 1975, it is the oldest African American-owned marketing research and consulting firm in the United States.
 In 2016, he was inducted into the Market Research Hall of Fame.